Fazil Rahu: Early life

-Fazil Rahu was born in the year 1934 at Rahuki, a village in district Badin of Sindh, Pakistan.
+Fazil Rahu was born in 1934 at Rahuki, a village in Badin district of Sindh, present-day Pakistan.

-Entrance in formal politics
+Entry to politics

 Rahu won B.D.
 Elections in 1962 and later in 1965 to become the chairman of Union Council Taraai.
 He initiated the "Publish Voter Lists in Sindhi" movement in 1969.
-The foundation of Sindhi Awaami Tehreek was laid and Fazil Rahu was elected President of Awaami Tehreek after Hafeez Qureshi in a Sindhi Qaumi Convention at Hyderabad in 1970.
-Fazil Rahu in a joint effort with his fellow members, organized a Sindhi Language Convention in Jaamia Arabia High School, Hyderabad in 1971.
-Staged a massive "Haari Conference" where thousands of people gathered at his native village Rahuki in October 1979.
-He and his son Late Muhammad Siddique Rahu were jailed for holding a peaceful political conference at Rahuki in October 1979.
-Supported and fought the case of Sindhi people during Sindhi-Muhaajir riots in 1983.
-Addressed a huge gathering under the platform of M.R.D at Badin, in 1983.
-Was given poisonous capsules in Landhi Jail through a prisoner, and in the meanwhile that prisoner was secretly moved from Landhi Jail to somewhere else in order to conceal the real culprits behind that ulterior motive.
+The foundation of Sindhi Awaami Tehreek was laid and Fazil Rahu was elected President of Awami Tahreek after Hafeez Qureshi in a Sindhi Qaumi Convention at Hyderabad in 1970.
+Fazil Rahu in a joint effort with his fellow members, organized a Sindhi language Convention in Jaamia Arabia High School, Hyderabad in 1971.

+He staged a massive "Haari Conference" where thousands of people gathered at his native village of Rahuki in October 1979.
+He and his son Muhammad Siddique Rahu were jailed for holding a peaceful political conference at Rahuki in October 1979.
+He supported and fought the case of Sindhi people during the Sindhi-Muhaajir riots in 1983.
+He addressed a huge gathering under the platform of M.R.D at Badin, in 1983.
+Rahu was given poisonous capsules in Landhi Jail through a prisoner, and in the meanwhile that prisoner was secretly moved from Landhi Jail to somewhere else in order to conceal the real culprits behind that ulterior motive.
 In the same night, Fazil Rahu was shifted to Sukkur Jail in the state of unconsciousness instead of rescuing him to any hospital.
 Mobilized the people on all levels starting from his own home where his whole family was actively involved in political scenario.
-The women participated through the platform of "Sindhiani Tehreek", youth was involved through "Sindhi Shagird Tehreek" and the children also were an active part of "Sujaag Baar Tehreek".
+The women participated through the platform of "Sindhiani Tahreek", youth was involved through "Sindhi Shagird Tahreek" and the children also were an active part of "Sujaag Baar Tahreek".
 Fazil Rahu led by example.
 He himself, his wife, son, two daughters and many family members had to face voluntary and forced, political imprisonment at numerous occasion throughout his political life.